Mechanism of diving regulators: Surface supply regulators

 The regulators used for providing surface-supplied breathing gases from high pressure storage systems to the gas panel for diving are normal industrial pressure reduction regulators capable of providing the necessary flow rate.
 Connection to the high-pressure cylinders follows the national practice for industrial high-pressure gas systems for the relevant gases.

-Surface-supplied breathing gas may be supplied to a free-flow helmet or a demand supplied helmet, and the gas nay be either discharged to the environment at ambient pressure or returned to the surface for recycling if this is economically desirable.
+Surface-supplied breathing gas may be supplied to a free-flow helmet or a demand supplied helmet, and the gas may be either discharged to the environment at ambient pressure or returned to the surface for recycling if this is economically desirable.
 Free-flow systems require a relatively high flow rate as the gas is continuously supplied to the helmet, and the diver breathes from it as it passes through.
 Flow rate must be sufficient to prevent rebreathing of exhaled gas from the dead space of the helmet, and must allow for maximum inspired flow rate at depth.
 Flow rate of a demand helmet must also allow for maximum inspired flow rate, but this only occurs intermittently during the breathing cycle, and average flow is much less.
 The regulator must be capable of the same maximum flow rate, but cooling effects are much less for demand service.